mrjclark/FinApp/Governance/Standards/08 Exception and Risk Acceptance Standards.md

 - Auditors must maintain a log of all noted exceptions, including contributor name, control ID, risk rating, and approval status.
 - Auditor logs are subject to quarterly review and must be traceable to signed commits or contributor attestations.

-*Cite: PCAOB AS5 (AS 2201) – Top-down, risk-based approach to internal control evaluation*

 ## 4. Implementation Guidance

-- Use symbolic control IDs to tag exceptions (e.g., `ICSD-C03: Static Analysis Skipped`)
+- Use control IDs to tag exceptions
 - Embed exception rituals into contributor onboarding and retrospectives
 - Link exception logs to Git commit hashes and contributor checklists